alierfanianomidvar/semicolon/README.md

 fixing any related issues.
 He also collaborated with others to implement Swagger and design and imple- ment the wireframe for the system layout and contributed to the implementation of the material and user API methods, as well as some methods in the User module.
+For front side he developed, Order entity and implemented the Material module of the back-end system using Spring Boot, designing and implementing
+API, repository, and service layers.
+He also contributed to the implementation of methods in the Drug, Material, and Storage modules for front-end.

-### `Mohammad Torabi`
+#### `Mohammad Torabi`

 As part of his responsibilities, he created the Receipt entity and implemented the Storage module of the back-end system using Spring Boot.
 To achieve this, he had to design and implement the API, repository, and service layers for the Storage entity.
 In addition, he contributed to the implementation of some methods in the User and Receipt modules and edited the project documentation.
+He created the HTML, CSS, and JavaScript code for the login page, designed the HTML and CSS for the order report page, and assisted in implementing JavaScript for the order report.
+Additionally, he prepared the presentation slides.